kinojms/UNICODE-UTF-Converter/README.md

 ## Analysis Write-Up

 ### Design and Development Process
+The design process began with identifying the key functionalities required:
+- input of Unicode characters or code points
+- conversion to UTF-8, 16, 32
+- display of results & downloadable as txt file

-The design process began with identifying the key functionalities required: input of Unicode characters or code points, conversion to various UTF encodings, and display of results.
-The development was carried out using HTML, CSS, and JavaScript, focusing on creating a responsive and user-friendly interface.
+The development was carried out using HTML, CSS, and JavaScript as it only requires a simple interface for Input & Outputs.

 ### Technical Details
 - Technologies Used: HTML, CSS, JavaScript